Brausepaul/lorcana-app-importer/README.md

 # Current limitations

-- Iago - Out of Reach (D23 promo) cannot be imported, this card does not show in the app and it belongs to set 8.
 - Mickey Mouse - True Friend (promo) cannot be imported, this card does not show in the app for me.

 # Prerequisites